KDE/documentation-docs-kdenlive-org/glossary/useful_information/kdenlive-transitions.rst

       :alt: transition-slide
       :width: 350px

-   **Slide**: gradually replaces one clip by another clip, by travelling from one side of the frame to another (See also the Wikipedia article on `Wipe <https://en.wikipedia.org/wiki/Wipe_%28transition%29>`_.)
+   **Slide**: gradually replaces one clip by another clip, by traveling from one side of the frame to another (See also the Wikipedia article on `Wipe <https://en.wikipedia.org/wiki/Wipe_%28transition%29>`_.)

 .. container:: clear-both